 "Think of your mind as a puppy that is curious, excited, and has a limited attention span.
 It busily trots from one thing to another, without much direction or reason.
 Meditation is gently guiding the puppy (your mind) back to where you want it once you become aware it has wandered." - meditationSHIFT

 There is a voice inside your head.
 I’m sure you've noticed it.

-That voice is your mind, and the mind is compulsive.
+That voice is your mind, and your mind is compulsive.
 It is always going, and it creates thoughts that sweep you away.
-Those thoughts come and go seemingly at random, and they bounce around from subject to subject like a puppy exploring a house.
+Those thoughts come and go seemingly at random, and your mind bounces around from subject to subject like a puppy exploring a new house.

 In any given minute you might think about bills you need to pay, a project for work/school, errands you need to run, that article you read earlier, the health of a family member, the person that was rude to you yesterday, fear/anxiety over some pending event, a friend from grade school, and how your boss is a jerk.

 Observing the mind's compulsive, sporadic nature is entertaining, amazing, and frightening all at the same time!